-In early 2020, the world was hit by the coronavirus epidemic and virtually every aspect of our society was immediately impacted, if not by the virus itself then by our response to containing its spread.
-Higher education was hit especially hard by virtue of (1) the nature of large numbers of students living and learning on our residential campuses, (2) the timing of the outbreak coming in the middle of an academic semester, and also a critical time in the new student recruitment process, and (3) the financial challenges already being faced by many institutions.
-I have written elsewhere about the responses by colleges and universities; the commitment and compassion shown by their leaders; and by their faculty, staff, and students.
-It has been remarkable, unselfish, and in large measure
+N EARLY 2020, the world was hit by the COVID-19 pandemic and virtually every aspect of our society was immediately impacted, if not by the virus itself then by our response to containing its spread.
+Higher education was hit especially hard by virtue of (1) the nature of large numbers of students living and learning on our residential campuses, (2) the timing of the outbreak, coming in the middle of an academic semester, and also a critical time in the new student recruitment process, and (3) the financial challenges already being faced by many institutions.
+The responses of colleges and universities have been remarkable-there will be lessons learned, best practices identified, and informed preparations made for future disruptive events.
+Scholars will study our responses and the outcomes for years if not generations.
+This pivot point (referred to as our "black swan event" by one university president and our "Dunkirk" by another) will surely be seen by history as a turning point for higher education.
+I hope this is the case.
+This is a singular opportunity.